CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03b-NETCONF-Ex1.md

     }
     ```

-Each of these represent the exact same data, displayed in three different common formats: human-readable text, XML,
+Each of these examples represent the exact same data, displayed in three different common formats: human-readable text,
-and JSON.
-Because the YANG data is described as a YANG data model in a structured manner using the YANG language, we
+XML, and JSON.
+Because the YANG data is described as a YANG data model in a structured manner using the YANG
-can programmatically display the data in any format that suits our need.
+language, we can programmatically display the data in any format that suits our need.
+For the rest of this lab, YANG
+data will be encoded in XML as specified in the NETCONF IETF Internet Standard discussed later in this lab.

-#### Step 1: Exploring the Anatomy of a YANG Data Model
+#### Step 4: Exploring the Anatomy of a YANG Data Model

 The YANG modeling language is used to build YANG data models using a standard syntax.
-There are several
+There are several important
-important constructs used in YANG.
+constructs used in YANG:

 1. Every YANG data model contains a `module` which contains the name of the model, describes the data, and
 documents the revision history of the model itself.

 2. YANG defines four types of nodes for data modeling:

     * A `leaf` node contains a single, simple value like an integer or string, for example:

         ```
         leaf host-name {
            type string;
            description "Hostname for this system";
        }
        ```

     * A `leaf-list` node is a sequence of one or more `leaf` nodes, for example:

         ```
         leaf-list domain-search {
          type string;
          description "List of domain names to search";
         }
         ```

     * A `list` node is a sequence of  entries identified by a key value of each key leaf.
 A `list` node
     can contain `leaf`, `leaf-list`, `list`, or `container` nodes.
 For example,

         ```
         list user {
             key "name";